orbisgis/geoclimate/docs/INPUT_DATA_MODEL.md

 - Concerned field : `nb_lev`

-For each individual value concerning the `type` or `use` of a building (values listed in the [BUILDING_Abstract_use and type](#BUILDING-Abstract-use-and-type) metadata section), this list specifies the rules for calculating the number of levels of a building in order to feed the `nb_lvl` field in the `input_building` table.
+For each individual value concerning the `type` or `use` of a building (values listed in the [BUILDING_use and type](#BUILDING-use-and-type) metadata section), this list specifies the rules for calculating the number of levels of a building in order to feed the `nb_lvl` field in the `input_building` table.

 - Term: value used to describe the `type` and the `main_use` of a building